 The authors point out that using the EMR may decrease prescribing errors and the need for communication between the physician and pharmacist.
 They say whether the EMR is associated with more appropriate prescribing needs to be verified in future research.

 Drug treatments were the most often prescribed therapies, and opioids were prescribed at 21.5 percent of initial visits for chronic musculoskeletal pain.
 (Other medications were prescribed at 40.2 percent of visits, with NSAIDs prescribed at 31.1 percent of visits.)
 Counseling was the most frequently prescribed (15.2 percent of visits) nonpharmacologic treatment.
 (Counseling included the areas of mental health, exercise, diet/nutrition, and weight reduction and was often done by the clinicians themselves.)
 Other nondrug treatments prescribed were injury prevention (4.9 percent of visits), casts/splints/wraps (3 percent), psychotherapy (0.14 percent), and stress management (0.9 percent).
 Providers also prescribed complementary and alternative medicine (6 percent of visits) and physical therapy (10 percent of visits).

 - Feldman DE, Carlesso LC, and Nahin RL.
 Management of patients with a musculoskeletal pain condition that is likely chronic: results from a national cross sectional survey.
-Journal of Pain.
-December 16, 2019. [ePub ahead of print]
+Journal of Pain. [info to come]